When you plan ahead and opt to travel during a different season, saving money on vacations isn’t that hard.

 Cutting back to enjoy the experience

-Make sure while you’re doing this to avoid extra expenses you don’t need.
+Avoid extra expenses you don’t need while on vacation.
 Don’t take expensive tours when you can just walk around with a guide book.

 Here’s how you use this info to help you plan…